Johanpmeert/YubikeyValidationClient/README.md

 This support library can test if a String is in fact a valid Yubikey push

-Use of the test library:
+Use example of the test library:
 ```
 import com.johanpmeert.YubikeyValidationClient;
 import java.io.IOException;